A. B. Krongard: Family

 Krongard is the brother of State Department Inspector General Howard Krongard.

 Krongard is a native of Baltimore, Maryland, and resides in Baltimore, Maryland and McLean, Virginia.
 He was married to the late Patricia A. Lion and has three adult sons.
+He is Jewish.

 Patrica Lion's sister, Margo Lion, is a Broadway theatre producer.

 On 31 July 2004 Krongard married Cheryl Gordon (née Cheryl Gruetzmacher), at that time a senior executive for Apollo Management.
 She has since become a director of Legg Mason and US Airways.

 Controversies

 9/11

 Krongard's name was brought up in conjunction with investigations into suspected 9/11-related insider trading because of timely Wall Street trades made through the investment bank he used to head, Alex.
 Brown.

 The 9/11 Commission Report stated:

 A single U.S.-based institutional investor with no conceivable ties to al Qaeda purchased 95 percent of the UAL puts on September 6 (2001) as part of a strategy that also included buying 115,000 shares of American on September 10.
-Similarly, much of the seemingly suspicious trading on September 10 was traced to a specific U.S.-based options trading newsletter…which recommended these trades.
+Similarly, much of the seemingly suspicious trading on September 10 was traced to a specific U.S.-based options trading newsletter...which recommended these trades.